Barclays resumes dividend as annual profit halves

 The Bank of England (BoE) had told Britain’s seven biggest lenders in March to suspend dividends and share buy-backs until the end of 2020, to help them maintain capital buffers against the expected hit to their loan books from the pandemic.

-The BoE said in December that banks looked strong enough to resume payouts, albeit within temporary “guardrails” that capped dividends at 0.2% of a bank’s risk-weighted assets at the end of 2020, or 25% of cumulative profits over 2019.
+The BoE said in December that banks looked strong enough to resume payouts, albeit within temporary caps.

 ($1 = 0.7221 pounds)